tvanslyke/ENGW-3302/discourse-community-manual.md

 ## The Mailing List
 Mailing lists are a very common communication medium for FOSS projects.
 For example, the [Linux Kernel Mailing List](https://lkml.org/) is the primary method for communicating with Linux kernel developers about Linux kernel development.
 LLVM has its own mailing list as well, [cfe-commits](https://reviews.llvm.org/p/cfe-commits/).

 Mailing lists are typically used by FOSS developers to communicate changes, proposals, and announcements within their respective projects.
 Discourse in this medium is almost always informal but highly technical.
-For an example of this mixture, see the converstion on LKML linked [here (** WARNING STRONG LANGUAGE **)](https://lkml.org/lkml/2014/7/24/584).
+For an example of this mixture, see the conversation on LKML linked [here (** WARNING STRONG LANGUAGE **)](https://lkml.org/lkml/2014/7/24/584).
 In that email, Linus Torvalds, who is known for his usage of strong language, angrily attacks GCC (a very popular open-source C compiler) while simultaneously speaking about topics such as register spilling, stack redzoning, and the x86_64 ABI.

-When communicating in mailing list:
+When communicating in a mailing list:
 * Don't be overly formal, but do try to be polite.
 * Stay on topic.
 If you're in an email chain about a proposed patch, talk about the patch and the systems it affects.
 * Keep it short.
 Only say what needs to be said; if somebody else already said what you were thinking, then you don't need to add anything.